Most wild varieties of mushrooms are poisonous for humans and birds alike. Even edible mushrooms can contain agaritine, hydrazine, and formaldehyde.

 The two most abundant minerals in mushrooms are:

 Copper is essential for creating red blood cells, which deliver oxygenated blood to organs.
-Aside from its role in the cardiovascular system, copper keeps the bones and nerves healthy.
+In addition to its role in the cardiovascular system, copper keeps bones and nerves healthy.

 Potassium is vital for the heart, muscles, and nerves, performing the following roles: